larytet/MyPerfectThings/sms-based-secure-chat.md

 * List of popular chat clients https://www.recode.net/2017/4/15/15297316/apps-whatsapp-signal-imessage-hacking-hackers-messages-privacy
 * A similar idea https://silence.im/
 * Privacy and Data Protection in Smartphone Messengers https://www.sba-research.org/wp-content/uploads/publications/paper_drafthp.pdf
 *  More history about SMS encryption http://www.wikiwand.com/en/TextSecure

+# Products and Concepts for Secure Messaging Using SMS and Phone Calls

+1. **Signal:**
+   - Signal is a widely used end-to-end encrypted messaging application that can work over various protocols, including SMS.
+While it primarily uses data for messaging, it allows for SMS fallback in areas without internet access.

+2. **Wickr:**
+   - Wickr provides secure messaging and file sharing with end-to-end encryption.
+While it does not use SMS as a protocol, it emphasizes privacy and security, making it a similar concept.

+3. **Sesame:**
+   - Sesame offers a unique take on secure messaging by transforming text into images, which can then be sent via SMS or other methods.
+While it doesn't precisely match your idea, it explores creative ways to convey messages securely.

+4. **Gotenna:**
+   - Gotenna creates a mesh network using low-bandwidth communication for secure messaging, enabling users to communicate even without cellular service.
+It offers some anonymity through decentralized networking.

+5. **Stealth Chat:**
+   - Stealth Chat allows users to send encrypted messages over SMS, with a focus on user privacy.
+It aims to maintain confidentiality and is designed to prevent interception.

+6. **SIP Communicator (Jitsi):**
+   - Jitsi is an open-source platform that supports video calls and messaging over SIP, which could potentially be adapted to utilize phone calls as part of its messaging architecture.

+7. **Hush Communications:**
+   - Hush offers secure communication through a combination of email and messaging, focusing on privacy and security.
+Though not directly SMS-based, it emphasizes anonymity and confidentiality.

+8. **Encrypted Voice Calling Apps:**
+   - Applications like **Wire** and **Viber** allow for encrypted voice calls, enabling secure conversations over the internet.
+They may not utilize traditional phone networks like SMS, but they promote secure communication.

+9. **Mesh Networking Solutions:**
+   - Projects like **Serval Project** and **Celo** explore mesh networking to allow mobile devices to communicate without traditional cell towers, which can include sending encrypted messages.

+10. **Custom Encryption Protocols:**
+    - While not a specific product, creating a custom protocol to encode messages into readable formats using a dictionary (as you described) could inspire innovative messaging applications.
+This concept could be explored in research or developed into a new product.